I have an irritable uterus.

 If you’re currently pregnant poke your belly.
 Even if you’re ready to pop and feel as big as a horse your belly will still feel slightly soft.
 But have you ever had a time when your belly felt as firm as a drum?
 That’s a Braxton hick.

 They typically start to occur at about 20 weeks of pregnancy and are more frequent and noticeable in the third trimester.
 With my second pregnancy, I started getting them at 16 weeks so it is possible to have them earlier in the pregnancy.
+With my third pregnancy, I got my first Braxton Hicks at 12 weeks.

 Related Post: What Baby Gear You Really Need And Why